Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Methods

-Note that the INLA--SPDE model is constructed through a triangulation.
-The triangulation can be made adaptive to the irregularly distributed spatial data.
-Here our application uses regularly gridded spatial outputs and observations.
-It is beyond the scope of this paper to discuss flexible and irregular triangulation (though example 1 shows an illustration).
+For the WACCM output domain, the triangulation is simply built upon regularly gridded cells.
+Note that the triangulation can be made adaptive to the irregularly distributed spatial data \citep{cameletti2013spatio}.
 The default value in INLA is $\alpha = 2$, but $0\leq \alpha<2$ are also available, though yet to be completely tested \citep{lindgren2015bayesian}.
-So with a 2-manifold (both in $\mathbb{R}^2$ and $\mathbb{S}^2$), the smoothness parameter $\nu$ must be fixed at 1 due to the relationship $\alpha=\nu +d/2$.
-For the prior specifications of the INLA--SPDE model, $\kappa$ and $\tau$ follow log normal priors by default.
-We do not change the default prior settings throughout the analysis.
+So, with a 2-dimensional manifold (e.g. $\mathbb{R}^2$ and $\mathbb{S}^2$), the smoothness parameter $\nu$ must be fixed at 1 due to the relationship $\alpha=\nu +d/2$.
+The strength of this SPDE technique enables us to quantify the level of nonstationarity by employing spatial basis representations for both $\kappa$ and $\tau$ (i.e. these quantities are constants in a stationary field).
+With a focus on the calibration, let $\kappa^M(\mathbf{s}, \boldsymbol\theta)$ and $\tau^M(\mathbf{s}, \boldsymbol\theta)$ be the scale and precision parameters in an SPDE model used to approximate the model outputs.
+To obtain basic identifiability, $\kappa^M(\mathbf{s}, \boldsymbol\theta)$ and $\tau^M(\mathbf{s}, \boldsymbol\theta)$ are taken to be positive, and their logarithm can be decomposed as:

+Each basis function is evaluated at output cells and observed locations.
+The coefficients $\{ \kappa^M_z \}$ and $\{ \tau^M_z \}$ represent local variances and correlation ranges \citep{BL11, LRL11, fuglstad2015exploring}.
+For the sake of simplicity, we call these coefficients `SPDE parameters' in the calibration.
+We introduce in next section how to incorporate the SPDE parameters into calibration in order to enhance the prediction accuracy.

-\subsubsection{Combining SPDE modeling and calibration}
+\subsection{Combining SPDE modeling and calibration}